Published on April 21, 2025/Last edited on April 21, 2025/20 min read

 Brands cannot afford to lose valuable, current customers, making retention marketing even more important.
 When customer acquisition costs are greater than customer lifetime value, that’s an untenable business model.

 It’s no wonder then that more and more brands are planning to increase their investment in retention marketing efforts.
-In fact, researchers found that 45% of brands said they spent more than half of their marketing on retention efforts in 2022, up from 33% in 2020, according to Braze’s 2023 Global Customer Engagement Review.
+Research conducted for the 2025 Global Customer Engagement Review found that 42% of marketers surveyed spent more than half of their marketing on retention efforts.

 While the goal of customer retention marketing is to get existing customers to keep engaging with a given brand, the purpose of acquisition marketing is to help companies acquire new customers for the very first time.
 The two efforts are not mutually exclusive, and each plays an important role in helping companies stay in business.